 Precursors of artificial intelligence

 Long, long before artificial intelligence came along, and I don’t mean a few centuries here, humanity started to dream of smart things as smart as the smartest creature we know, of course, ourselves.
-Please join me to explore the precursors of artificial intelligence and the origins of the mythical, fictional, and speculative ideas that fueled our obsession with adding the adjective “smart” to almost everything we get our hands-on.
+Please join me in exploring the precursors of artificial intelligence and the origins of the mythical, fictional, and speculative ideas that fueled our obsession with adding the adjective “smart” to almost everything we get our hands on.

 RoboGod: Talos the Unerring